perfectyayra/RSVD-CUR-decomposition/README.md

 Here is a brief description of the files included in the repository:

-rsrsvd.m: This file implements Algorithm 2.1, which is discussed in detail in the paper.
+rsvd.m: This file implements Algorithm 2.1, which is discussed in detail in the paper.
 It contains the code necessary to perform a restricted singular value decomposition (RSVD) of matrices.

 deim.m: This file contains the implementation of Algorithm 3.1, an essential component of the overall algorithm.
 Algorithm 3.1 describes the discrete empirical interpolation method (DEIM) utilized in the process.